 “Thanks to the Maryland Promise Scholarship, I am able to take a full class load and obtain more credits than I would have been able to afford without the scholarship,” said business administration major Mary Greenawalt.

 Although it’s been called “free college,” the scholarship is not for everyone and it doesn’t mean community college is free.
-Students are responsible for fees, books and housing costs.
-The scholarship is available only to students who graduated from high school or a GED program within two years of applying.
-Currently, students must agree to live in Maryland one year for each year they are awarded the scholarship, and they must complete their degree or certificate.
-While some of these requirements are under review by the state legislature, they mean the scholarship should be considered carefully as part of a financial discussion around attending college.
+Students are still responsible for fees, books and housing costs.
+The scholarship is available only to students who graduated from a Maryland high school or a GED® recipient eligible for in-state tuition at a Maryland community college.
+There are a number of enrollment and renewal requirements listed on the Maryland Higher Education Commission page, and the scholarship should be considered carefully as part of a financial discussion around attending college.

 “I would strongly advise anyone thinking about applying for the Maryland Promise Scholarship to look into the requirements and submit their documents as soon as they can to ensure they are received by the deadline,” Greenawalt said.

 If you’re eligible, apply by filling out the FAFSA by March 1 and listing your local community college in the schools section of the FAFSA (AACC Code: 002058).
-For the most up-to-date information, visit the Maryland Higher Education Commission.
+For the most up-to-date information about Maryland Promise, visit the Maryland Higher Education Commission.